 Just a few of the acrylates and their wide range of applications are described here.

-Acrylic bone cements used in orthopaedic surgery; acrylic fibres, films, and inks; solvent-based adhesives and binders; medical spray adhesives; dental technology2-hydroxyethylmethacrylate (HEMA)UV inks; adhesives; lacquers; dental materials; artificial nails; coating for scratch-resistant glass; paint resins; binders for textiles and paper
+Acrylic bone cementsare used in orthopaedic surgery; acrylic fibres, films, and inks; solvent-based adhesives and binders; medical spray adhesives; dental technology2-hydroxyethylmethacrylate (HEMA)UV inks; adhesives; lacquers; dental materials; artificial nails; adhesive for false eyelashes and eyebrows; coating for scratch-resistant glass; paint resins; and binders for textiles and paper.

-Acrylic resin used in paint formulations, industrial coatings and latexes; acrylic rubber and plastics; denture materials; floor polishes, sealants; shoe polishes; adhesives; textiles and paper coatings
+Acrylic resin is used in paint formulations, industrial coatings and latexes; acrylic rubber and plastics; denture materials; floor polishes, sealants; shoe polishes; adhesives; and in textiles and paper coatings.

-Plastic bottles for soft drinks; dental materials; artificial nails; printing inks; automobile antifreeze and engine-cooling liquids
+Ethyleneglycol dimethacrylate is used to make plastic bottles for soft drinks; dental materials; artificial nails; printing inks; automobile antifreeze and engine-cooling liquids.

-In individuals that are allergic to one or more specific acrylates, direct contact with acrylate monomers produces classic allergic contact dermatitis.
+In individuals allergic to one or more specific acrylates, direct contact with acrylate monomers produces classic allergic contact dermatitis.

 Powdered polymer particles can also contain the monomer.
 The particles may become airborne and cause symptoms such as dermatitis on exposed sites, facial swelling, rhinoconjunctivitis (hay fever) and asthma.

-Anyone can develop an allergy to acrylates but the following are at greater risk.
+Anyone can develop an allergy to acrylates but the following people are at greater risk:

 Acrylate allergy is diagnosed by performing special allergy tests, called patch tests.
 Methyl methacrylate and ethyl acrylate are now part of the North American Standard Series in the baseline series of patch test allergens and have identified many cases of acrylate allergy.
 Patch test concentration for methyl methacrylate is 2% in petrolatum and for ethyl acrylate 0.1% in petrolatum.